invoiceninja/invoiceninja.github.io/source/docs/env-variables.md

 ```
 LOCAL_DOWNLOAD=FALSE
 ```
-This var circumvents our base64 encoding of the company logo.
+This var circumvents our base64 encoding of the company logo, this may help if the logo is failing to show on the PDF.

 ```
 NINJA_ENVIRONMENT=selfhost